SamTheTechi/Kayori/README.md

 ## Features

-- **Conversational Agent:** Kaori is designed with a playful, human-like personality that adapts its mood based on predefined emotional states.
+- **Conversational Agent:** kayori is designed with a playful, human-like personality that adapts its mood based on predefined emotional states.
 - **Permanent momory:** Uses Pinecone for storing and retrieving context from past interactions.
-- **Location base exprience:** Automates tasks such as updating profile pictures, sending personalized greetings, messaging upon location changes, and weather upates daily.
+- **Automates tasks** such as updating profile pictures, sending personalized greetings, messaging upon location changes, and weather upates daily.
 - **Tool Integrations:** Connects with Spotify, Google calender, Tavily search, and more for to enhance user experience and engagement..
 - **Discord Bot:** Operates on Discord to provide real-time conversation and interaction.